fraserlove/algo-lab/README.md

 # Python Scripts
 Python Scripts Developed By Fraser Love.
+I am currently developing new simulations of Hamltonian System, mainly a Quntum Physics probablility calculator.

 ## Simulations
 Computer models and simulations of Hamltonian and complex systems